-Results from the budget impact model showed that if both the FH and CVD populations are treated with the uptake pattern assumptions described in the report, 527,000 individuals in the United States would receive PCSK9 therapy in the first year.
-After one year of PCSK9 treatment, cost offsets due to reduced cardiovascular adverse events range from \$593 for per patient with FH to \$1,010 per patient for patients with CVD who are statin-intolerant.
-Including this cost offset, one-year budget impact is still estimated to be quite high: approximately \$7.2 billion for all patient populations combined.
+Results from the budget impact model showed that if both the FH and CVD populations were treated with the uptake pattern assumptions mentioned above, 527,000 individuals would receive PCSK9 therapy in the first year.
+After one year of PCSK9 treatment, cost offsets due to reduced cardiovascular adverse events ranged from \$592 per patient with FH to \$1,010 per patient for patients with CVD who are statin-intolerant.
+Including this cost offset, one-year budget impact is still estimated to be quite high: approximately \$7.2 billion for all patient populations.

 As uptake of new PCSK9 inhibitors is estimated to increase over the entire 5-year time horizon, we estimate that approximately 2.6 million persons would receive PCSK9 inhibitor therapy for one or more years by the end of that period.
-Total budgetary impact over five years is estimated at approximately \$19 billion, \$15 billion, and \$74 billion for the FH, CVD statin-intolerant, and CVD not at LDL-C target subpopulations, respectfully.
-When these 5-year budget impact figures are annualized, they equal \$21.6 billion in net health care cost growth per year for the United States.
-This annualized potential budget impact is well above the budget impact threshold of \$1.8 billion (for the two drugs combined).
-In order to not exceed this budget impact threshold, less than 0.5%, or 1 in 200 eligible patients, could be treated at the list price of \$14,600 per year.
+Total budgetary impact over five years is estimated at approximately \$19 billion, \$15 billion, and \$74 billion for the FH, CVD statin-intolerant, and CVD not at LDL-C target subpopulations, respectively.
+When these 5-year budget impact figures are annualized, they equal \$21.4 billion in net health care cost growth per year, which is well above the budget impact threshold of \$1.8 billion for the two drugs combined.
+In order to not exceed this budget impact threshold, approximately 1% of eligible patients could be treated at the average list price of \$14,350 per year.